duderman/mailmunch/README.md

 ## Notes

-- The hello Lambda uses custom runtime `provided.al2`.
+- All Lambda functions use custom runtime `provided.al2`.
 The build script produces a `bootstrap` binary in the zip.
 - SES is referenced implicitly (no resources created by default) to avoid requiring domain verification upfront.
 Add identities/routes later as needed.